-If neutral cannot be selected on vehicles with manual transmission automated, the vehicle must only be towed with the drive wheels raised off the ground.
+If neutral cannot be selected on vehicles with MTA transmission, the vehicle must only be towed with the drive wheels raised off the ground.

 Drive slowly.
 Do not drive jerkily.
 Excessive tractive force can damage the vehicle.

 When the engine is not running, considerably more force is needed to brake and steer.